SRI-HEMA-N/Detection-and-Classification-of-Space-Objects--Stars-and-Streaks--in-Astronomical-Images/README.md

 ## 📤 Output

-Outputs are saved to outputs/ automatically.
+Outputs are saved to CNN_Annotated file automatically.

 For each image: